-1 To have the ability to take a critical approach to the history of a particular period or subject.
+- 1 To have the ability to take a critical approach to the history of a particular period or subject. - 2 To have the ability to employ historical scientific methodology in research or

-(Approved) 1
+(Proposal) 1

-- 2 To have the ability to originally use and deepen basic knowledge of neighbouring sciences in research and/or professional activities. - 3 To have the ability to employ historical scientific methodology in research or professional activities. - 4 To have general insight into the field's literature (also in another language than Dutch), and the ability to use sources (also in another language than Dutch) in an original and creative way. - 5 To be able to set up historical research. - 6 To have the ability to critically analyse and make original use of current national and international scientific debates in the field of history (also in another language than Dutch). - 7 To have the ability to write a relevant and coherent historical scientific research project. - 8 To have the ability to independently select, correctly use and critically evaluate methods for qualitative and quantitative research. - 9 To have the ability to creatively design and implement one's own historical research. - 10 To possess the techniques required to independently collect, criticise, and process historical sources and literature (also in another language than Dutch), and to integrate these in a historical argument. - 11 To be able to give a nuanced interpretation and correct presentation of the results of one's own research in the form of a report, thesis or article. - 12 To systematically act with scientific integrity - 13 To have the ability to critically reflect upon the limits of one's own skills, thoughts, and actions. - 14 To have the ability to write down the results of one's own historical scientific research in a clearly structured, academically justified text, written in a clear and academically correct language - 15 To have the ability to communicate (also in another language than Dutch), collaborate and act in an inspiring, advisory or authoritative manner, depending on the situation. - 16 To have the ability to undertake independent historical research, and the ability to fit into a group conducting historical scientific research. - 17 To have the ability to adjust to specialist interdisciplinary and multidisciplinary professional situations.
+- professional activities. - 3 To have general insight into the field's literature (also in another language than Dutch), and the ability to use sources (also in another language than Dutch) in an original and creative way. - 4 To be able to set up historical research. - 5 To have the ability to critically analyse and make original use of current national and international scientific debates in the field of history (also in another language than Dutch). - 6 To have the ability to write a relevant and coherent historical scientific research project. - 7 To have the ability to independently select, correctly use and critically evaluate methods for qualitative and quantitative research. - 8 To have the ability to creatively design and implement one's own historical research. - 9 To possess the techniques required to independently collect, criticise, and process historical sources and literature (also in another language than Dutch), and to integrate these in a historical argument. - 10 To be able to give a nuanced interpretation and correct presentation of the results of one's own research in the form of a report, thesis or article. - 11 To have the ability to critically reflect upon the limits of one's own skills, thoughts, and actions. - 12 To have the ability to write down the results of one's own historical scientific research in a clearly structured, academically justified text, written in a clear and academically correct language - 13 To have the ability to communicate (also in another language than Dutch), collaborate and act in an inspiring, advisory or authoritative manner, depending on the situation. - 14 To have the ability to undertake independent historical research, and the ability to fit into a group conducting historical scientific research.